-The INTERCEPT® Fibrinogen Complex Advantage
+The INTERCEPT[®] Fibrinogen Complex Advantage

 INTERCEPT Fibrinogen Complex is available for immediate use for up to 5 days when stored thawed; and when stored frozen requires thawing prior to use.
 Bleeding associated with fibrinogen deficiency.
+Broad spectrum transfusion transmitted infection risk reduction.